top of page

 • Can be used for any real estate, inventory, working capital, or receivables.

-• It is usually a variable rate loan, not fixed as in the 504.
+• It is usually a variable rate loan, not fixed as in the 504 loan.

-• It is frequently uses all available assets of the borrower and not just the collateral of the project being financed as in the 504 loan.
+• It frequently uses additional assets of the borrower beyond just the collateral of the project property, unlike in the 504 loan.

 • 7a loans typically require more than 10% down.